skyflowapi/skyflow-react-native/README.md

 }

 ```
-then, your getBearerToken implementation should be as below.
+then, your getBearerToken(helper function) implementation should be as below.

 ```jsx
 getBearerToken: () => {